Jpang9/Website/_posts/2022-11-12-RedLineStealer.markdown

 The decrypted instruction is than stored as a "Variable" within the binary; After the decryption process is completed, it will perform Process injection to have this code segment execute.

-The malware will start and suspend "AppLaunch.exe" (A Legitimate binary from .Net Framework), after AppLaunch.exe has been started, the malware will then query and write the decoded segment into AppLaunch's memory.
+The malware will start and suspend "AppLaunch.exe" (A Legitimate binary from Microsoft's .Net Framework); after AppLaunch.exe has been started, the malware will then query and write the decoded segment into AppLaunch's memory.

 After the segment has been written into the binary,